-One of the best ways to increase demand for your products is to help people better understand how to use them; this will increase interest in the products themselves, as well as your business, as subscribers seek additional information about what you have to offer.
+One of the best ways to increase demand for your products is to help people better understand how to use them.
+This will increase interest in the products and business.
+This is done as subscribers seek additional information about what you have to offer.

 For example, if your subscription services provide rare herbs and spices each month, consider posting recipes, or videos, showing how to use them to cook a terrific meal.
 The more people understand how to use your products, the more interested they’ll be in maintaining the subscription.

 You will not thrive unless you continue to adapt and improve.
 As you monitor the satisfaction of your subscribers, you should always be thinking about what more you can provide.
 Think about this in terms of additional products or services, to maintain their loyalty or build your subscriber base.